model-checking/kani/rmc-docs/src/limitations.md

 #### Atomics

 All atomic intrinsics are compiled as an atomic block where the operation is performed.
-But as noted in [Observations - Concurrency](#concurrency), CBMC support for concurrent verification is limited and not used by default.
+But as noted in [Notes - Concurrency](#concurrency), CBMC support for concurrent verification is limited and not used by default.
 Verification on code containing atomic intrinsics should not be trusted given that CBMC assumes the code to be sequential.

 #### SIMD instructions

-While RMC is capable of generating code for SIMD instructions.
-Unfortunately, CBMC does not provide support for some operations like vector comparison (e.g., `simd_eq`) or shuffling (e.g., `simd_shuffle8`).
+While RMC is capable of generating code for SIMD instructions, unfortunately, it does not provide support for the verification of some operations like vector comparison (e.g., `simd_eq`).